bonitasoft/bonita-doc/md/specify-cpu-cores.md

-* For Linux: `taskset -c 0,1 bonita-start.sh`
+* For Linux: `taskset -c 0,1 start-bonita.sh`
-    * Change the last line of the file to `taskset -c 0,1 bonita-start.sh 0,1` (where 0,1 indicate that you will only use 2 CPU, the CPU0 and the CPU1.
+    * Change the last line of the file to `taskset -c 0,1 start-bonita.sh 0,1` (where 0,1 indicate that you will only use 2 CPU, the CPU0 and the CPU1.
 This list may contain multiple items, separated by comma, and ranges.
 For example, 0,5,7,9-11)